RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 <hr/>

-Some advice I find useful when designing fallbacks:
+Some advice I have found to be useful when designing fallbacks:
 1. Focus on building reliable systems.
 2. Build reliable fallbacks, but try not to rely on them.
 3. Design fallbacks to be as simple as possible.